aambrioso1/Selenium/README.md

 # Selenium
-Examples using the Selenium Module
+Various simple examples programs that use the Selenium module to control web pages in the Chrome browser.